 Only contributing members can put money into their super or receive employer contributions.
 The benefit provided to contributing members of the PSS is defined by the final average salary and an accrued benefit multiple.

-In the PSS, your employer makes contributions in two different ways:
+In the Public Sector Superannuation Scheme, your employer makes contributions in two different ways:

 - A fortnightly contribution - the productivity component, and